 However, if you want to use Google Docs as your main writing software, you’ll want to make sure you enable Google Docs use offline so you can still write without internet access.

-Another favorite word processor is yWriter which was designed mainly for novelists.
+Another favorite word processor is yWriter, a free software designed mainly for novelists.

 Another cool feature is that yWriter enables you to organize your project by giving you the space to make notes on all sorts stuff you may need to write a book.